JohannesSchulz97/VetBot/README.md

     Retrieval Augmented Generation paired with Prompt Engineering can ground LLM output in authoritative content (<a href="https://blog.ml6.eu/leveraging-llms-on-your-domain-specific-knowledge-base-4441c8837b47" target="_blank">Source</a>).
   </figcaption>
 </figure>

-Finally, we quickly go through the User Interface, showcasing how it is designed to be both smoothly functioning as well as pleasant to work with and look at.

 ## Embedding the dataset in a Chroma database